'The Normal Heart' brings early days of AIDS to U.S. living rooms

 "He was much more evolved on that than I was," Ruffalo said.

-"The Normal Heart," which debuts on HBO on Sunday, also features Jim Parsons of "The Big Bang Theory," Oscar-winner Julia Roberts ("Erin Brockovic,") and Matt Bomer of TV's "White Collar."
+"The Normal Heart," which debuts on HBO on Sunday, also features Jim Parsons of "The Big Bang Theory," Oscar-winner Julia Roberts ("Erin Brockovich,") and Matt Bomer of TV's "White Collar."

 The play was first staged in 1985 and revived on Broadway in 2011.
 The story covers 1981 to 1984, early years of the outbreak when fear and confusion reigned.